Bobbie Gentry: 1967: Debut

-1968: The Delta Sweete, Local Gentry and Glen Campbell
+1968: The Delta Sweete, Local Gentry, and Glen Campbell

 In February 1968, Gentry took part in the Italian Song Festival in Sanremo competition, as one of two performers of "La Siepe" by Vito Pallavicini and Massara.
 Capitol released the song concurrently as a single, backed by another Italian tune also recorded by Gentry, "La Città è Grande" by Pallavicini and De Ponti.

 Gentry's second album, The Delta Sweete, was released in February 1968.
 In its musical ambition, the album represented a decisive step beyond her debut.
 This concept album drew inspiration from Gentry's Mississippi Delta roots.
 Most of its sound comes from Gentry, who played almost every instrument on its tracks, including piano, guitar, banjo, bass, and vibes.
 Nonetheless, Capitol's Kelly Gordon, producer of Gentry's first work for the label, also received the entire producing credit for The Delta Sweete.
 The album earned Gentry two more entries on the Billboard Hot 100.
 "Okolona River Bottom Band" peaked at number 54, while her cover of "Louisiana Man" made it to number 100.
 Although the album failed to match the success of its predecessor, only reaching number 132 on the Billboard 200, critics have called it one of the unacclaimed masterpieces of the 1960s.

-Impressed with Gentry's performances on- and off-screen, the head of the BBC invited her, in 1968, to host a variety show on BBC 2, making her the first female songwriter to host a series on the network.
-With help from producer Stanley Dorfman, she made six half-hour episodes that aired weekly from July 13 to August 17 of that year.
-Dorfman told author Tara Murtha, "After a few episodes, she was pretty much co-directing the show because she had such great ideas.
-[But] the BBC wouldn't have it, wouldn't have an artist credited as a director or producer, so the credit went to me as producer and director.
-But she definitely contributed as much as I did creatively to the show.
-She was just full of ideas."

 Following The Delta Sweete, Capitol released Gentry's third album, Local Gentry, in August 1968.
-It failed to appear on any of the Billboard album charts, but did peak at number 83 on the Cashbox Top 100 Albums chart.
+It failed to appear on any of the Billboard album charts but did peak at number 83 on the Cashbox Top 100 Albums chart.

-In September, one month after the release of Local Gentry,the artist's third album of 1968 came out.
+In September, one month after the release of Local Gentry, her third album of 1968 came out.
 Bobbie Gentry and Glen Campbell features duets with label mate Glen Campbell.
-Their chemistry made the partnership a great success.
-The album peaked at number 11 on the Billboard Top LP's chart and number one on the Top Country LP's chart.
+The album peaked at number 11 on the Billboard Top LPs chart and number one on the Top Country LPs chart.
 It was also certified Gold by the RIAA and earned Gentry and Campbell the Academy of Country Music award for Album of the Year.
 Gentry was also nominated for Top Female Vocalist.